Lynne Hobbs: Storylines

 In 2003, another affair jeopardises Lynne's marriage, but this time it is Garry who strays.
 Garry has drunken sex with Laura Beale (Hannah Waterman) and she gets pregnant.
 Laura's husband, Ian, reveals to her that he has had a vasectomy so the baby cannot be his and throws her out so she turns to Garry for support, thinking he is her baby's father.
 Lynne has been trying for a baby and struggles to forgive Garry for having a baby with another woman, throwing him out so he moves in with Laura to support her during her pregnancy.
 Lynne finally comes round and forgives Garry after she gets jealous when he has sex with Lynne's sister, Belinda Peacock (Leanne Lakey).

 Lynne and Garry reconcile and in 2004, Lynne becomes pregnant and a scan confirms that she is expecting a girl, that they plan to name her Vivienne after Lynne's late mother, Viv (April Martin).
 However, disaster strikes when a fairground ride collapses in Albert Square and Lynne is trapped under the debris.
 She survives but suffers severe abdominal pain and Garry is told that Lynne needs an emergency caesarean to save her and the baby.
 Terrified of losing Lynne and their daughter, Garry agrees but only Lynne survives.
 The baby is stillborn but Lynne also needed an emergency hysterectomy so she cannot have any more children.
 When Lynne is told the tragic news, she is devastated and blames Garry for consenting to surgery and cannot even bring herself to look at him.
 On the day of Vivienne's funeral, Lynne decides that her marriage to Garry is over, feeling that life for her in Walford is simply a reminder of what she has lost.
 She leaves that day to go and stay with her aunt Jean and her departure leaves Garry a broken man.
 Lynne's last appearance is in July 2004.

+Lynne appears as a child in Kat's flashback sequence in December 2018, and also appears in video footage in October 2025, when Kat and Zoe watch footage from Halloween 1988.